 Soulbirds and the light of dawn

 Most European languages have a word to describe the Northern Lights.
-Aurora Borealis was actually coined by the famous astronomer Galileo, some 400 years ago in 1619, from the Roman goddess of the dawn – Aurora – and the word borealis, meaning “northern.”
+Aurora borealis was coined by the famous astronomer Galileo, some 400 years ago in 1619, from the Roman goddess of the dawn – Aurora – and the word borealis, meaning “northern.”
 Aurora is also Latin for morning glow or light of dawn.

 The Northern Sámi word for auroras – guovssahasat – is derived from the same word body as guovssu, also meaning morning / evening glow.
 Guovssahasat also means the bird Siberian jay, which has colorful feathers and a lively character.
 Ancient Finns believed that the soul of a hunter passes on to a Siberian jay, which were thus regarded as soulbirds.
 Killing a Siberian jay would bring bad fortune to a hunter.
 Auroras, like the Siberian jay, have often been thought of as spirits of the dead.